 Operating Temperature: -10 °C to +55 °C

 Frequency: Diffuse field equalized

-Given the popularity and demand for high end home headphones like the Sennheiser HD650, Sennheiser HD700 and Sennheiser's flagship the HD800, these high end earphones are a welcome addition to the range.
+Given the popularity and demand for high-end home headphones like the Sennheiser HD650, HD700 and the flagship HD800, these high-end earphones are a welcome addition to the range.
 Imaging and detail are pinpoint, clear and precise, while mid-range and bass reproduction are rich and dynamic and give the impression of a much larger headphone.

 The IE 800 not only boasts innovative technology but also features a modern design and high-quality materials such as a scratch-resistant ceramic housing.
 The high-end earphones were developed and designed at Sennheiser's headquarters in Germany, and will be produced here too.

 Why the IE800?

 At the heart of the IE800 are several small but invaluable breakthroughs, like the perfected extra wide band (XWB) transducer system.
 Flaunting a diameter of only 7 mm, it is currently the smallest extra wide-band sound transducer available in dynamic ear canal phones and promises distortion-free sound, capable of performing even at high sound pressure levels.

 With Sennheiser’s state-of-the-art dampened two chamber absorbers (D2CA), ceramic housing and ergonomic, oval-shaped ear adaptors, the IE 800 is loaded with numerous ground-breaking innovations.
 Designed, developed and produced in Germany, it not only boasts innovative technology but also feature an attractive, yet modern and elegant design.
 The cable itself is a high performance pure oxygen-free copper cable reinforced with kevlar, making it a lot tougher than most cables of the same thickness.
 The Sennheiser IE 800 ear-canal phones made enjoying audiophile music on-the-go, a reality.